-Woven straw bags attract dust and dirt into the crevises and a vacuum cleaner is a great way to keep them dust and grime free.
-Use the upholstery brush (if you don't have one, place an old pantyhose over the nozzle and use a rubber band to hold it in place) and give the bag a good vacuum.
+Woven straw bags attract dust and dirt into the crevices and a vacuum cleaner is a great way to keep a bag dust and grime free.
+Use the upholstery brush (if you don't have one, place an old pantyhose over the vacuum hose nozzle and use a rubber band to hold it in place) and give the bag a good vacuum.
 This will remove dust that can gather in the crevices of the woven straw.

-To treat a heavily soiled spot on the straw, mix a few drops of dish detergent or mild soap in some warm water.
+To treat a heavily-soiled area on the straw, mix a few drops of dishwashing detergent in one cup of warm water.
 Find an old toothbrush and dip it in the soap and water mixture.
 Gently rub the stained area with the soapy toothbrush following the grain of the straw.
-Wipe the area with a clean white cloth that has been dipped in clean water to remove any soap residue and loosened soil.
+Wipe the area with a clean white cloth that has been dipped in water to remove any soap residue and loosened soil.
 Never overwet the straw.
 Allow to air dry away from direct sunlight.

 Handbag Care Tips You Can Use